JoanGi/guardrails-vscode/README.md

 GuardRails for VSCode is a language plugin to help developers during the creation of the RAILS specification <br>

-The project is in early stage, and **is not ready for development**.
-Please, **help us** to improve the developer exeprience using GuardRails.
+The project is in an early stage, and **is not ready for production**.
+Please **help us** to improve the developer experience using GuardRails.

 If you are seeking for the **GuardRails project** this is the [repo](https://github.com/ShreyaR/guardrails) <br>